Atim33/autopdfexporter-sketch-plugin/README.md

 # autopdfexporter-sketch-plugin
-A simple plugin for Sketch to auto-export all '[S]' Prefix artboards to a single pdf, no slices needed! by auto creating slices from prefixed Artboards and exporting them.
+A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf, no slices needed! by auto creating slices from prefixed Artboards and exporting them.